Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: ANNEALING SELF-LEARNING MONTE CARLO WITH VAE

-The annealing process is sensitive to how the $\beta$ sequence is determined.
-Simply setting an arithmetic progression $\beta$ sequence $\{\beta_{0} + k \Delta \beta\}_{k=0}^{K-1}$ often requires extra computation time and results in biased samples in practical sense because of a lack of model learning; see Supplementary Material \ref{subsec:failure-behavior} for the failure behavior.
-Thus, we propose a method to adaptively determine the $\beta$ sequence, following the two $\beta$-search strategies shown in Fig.~\ref{fig:adaptive-annealing-algorithm}.
-Note that these two strategies can be used together as the algorithm in Supplementary Material \ref{subsec:aa-vae-slmc}.
+We propose a adaptive annealing, a method to adaptively determine the annealing path while automatically detecting ``under-learning'', following the two $\beta$-search strategies shown in Fig.~\ref{fig:adaptive-annealing-algorithm}.
+These two strategies can be used together as the algorithm in Supplementary Material \ref{subsec:aa-vae-slmc}.

 \paragraph{Parallel search.} The candidates of $\{\beta_{(s)}^{\prime}\}_{s=0}^{S}$ are generated in parallel to determine $\beta_{k+1}$ from $\beta_{k}$.
 The acceptance rates $\{\mathrm{AR}(\beta_{(s)}^{\prime})\}_{s=1}^{S}$ with respect to $\{p(x; \beta^{\prime}_{(s)})\}_{s=0}^{S}$ are then estimated in parallel by a typically small VAE-SLMC simulation with the model $p_{\theta_{k}}(x;\beta_{k})$, taking advantage of the fact that a VAE can make parallel proposals completely independent of any previous states.
 After that, the $\beta_{(s)}^{\prime}$ that satisfies $\mathrm{AR}_{\min} \le \mathrm{AR}(\beta_{(s)}^{\prime}) \le \mathrm{AR}_{\max}$ is selected as a candidate of $\beta_{k+1}$.
 Note that $\mathrm{AR}_{\min}$ and $\mathrm{AR}_{\max}$ are lower and upper bounds determined by a user.
 If there exist multiple candidates, a single candidate is selected according to user-defined criteria (e.g., the smallest $\beta_{(s)}^{\prime}$ is selected).